daryllxd/lifelong-learning/startups/growthhacker.tv.md

 In a problem interview: gauge the problem and what they are currently doing to solve the problem.
 Ideally you want to filter the problems people have.

-When you do lean principle, it almost as if it’s cheating because the customer supplies you the information (lol).
+When you do lean principle, it almost as if it’s cheating because the customer supplies you with the information (lol).

 Product launch: Have you built something that a customer actually wants now?